A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Methods

 with output dimension, $L$, and a downsampled output length of $T_{\text{out}}$.
-We visualize the setup in \autoref{fig:encoder} for $C=4$ channels.

 After the convolutional encoder, we use a message passing neural network (MPNN) to extract the inter-channel information.
 MPNNs were originally formalized in \cite{mpnn} and we follow their definition.
-An MPNN acts on graphs, and in our case, we form a fully connected directed graph, $\g$, from the encoded representations of each channel in the input.
+An MPNN acts on graphs, and in our case, we form a fully connected undirected graph, $\g$, from the encoded representations of each channel in the input.
 This means that the graph consists of $C$ vertices with vertex features $\h$.
-The MPNN setup is shown in \autoref{fig:mpnn}.

 The MPNN consists of two phases: the message passing phase, and the readout phase.
-The message passing is done over $K$ rounds, through message passing networks $\operatorname{M}_{\boldsymbol{\phi}_{k}}$ and an update operations $\operatorname{U}_{k}$.
+The message passing is done over $K$ rounds, through message passing networks $\operatorname{M}_{\boldsymbol{\phi}_{k}}$ and update operations $\operatorname{U}_{k}$.
 In each round, the message is obtained and used to update the state across all $\h$ in $\g$:

 We use a simple addition for the update operation, $\operatorname{U}_{k}\parentheses*{\h, \boldsymbol{m}^{\h}} = \h + \boldsymbol{m}^{\h}$. $\operatorname{M}_{\boldsymbol{\phi}_{k}}$ acts on the concatenation of $\h_{k}$ and $\h_{k}'$.
 After the message passing, the readout network, $\operatorname{R}_{\boldsymbol{\phi}_{R}}$, computes the final output: